 4) Improved Body Position

 One of the key differentiators between swimmers of different levels (Olympic to novice) is body position in the water.
 When you watch an elite swimmer cruising through the water they look like a speedboat that was designed to maintain high elevation in the water.
-Most swimmers do not hold this body line, but swimming with fins can help.
+Most swimmers do not hold this body line, but fins can help.

 5) Improved Stroke Technique

 Fins also allow you to do more advanced drills you otherwise may not be able to do without fins.
-For example single arm freestyle or backstroke is very difficult without the added propulsion of fins for most swimmers.
+For example, single arm freestyle or backstroke is very difficult without the added propulsion of fins for most swimmers.
 This is a fantastic drill to work on balance and the arm pull for both freestyle and backstroke.